Part VI

 We often speak from fragmentation—our emotions say one thing, our words another.

-Instead of just reciting the script, use the bodies to check your truth at each step:
+Instead of just reciting the script, use your body to check your truth at each step:

-1. Observation (The Form Body Check): What actually happened?
+1. Observation (Data / Form Check): What actually happened?
 Strip away the story.
-What would a camera record?
+What is observable?

-• Internal Check: Are my feet on the floor?
+• Form Check: Are my feet on the floor?
 Am I describing data or projecting a story?

 • The Speak: “I walked in and you did not look up.”
 (Data).

-2. Feeling (The Eros Body Check): What is the sensation?
+2. Feeling (Sensation / Eros Check): What is the sensation?
 Where is the charge?

-• Internal Check: Is my chest tight?
+• Eros Check: Is my chest tight?
 Is there heat in my face?

 • The Speak: “I feel a constriction in my chest.
 I feel lonely.”

-3. Need (The Soul Body Check): What deep value is hungry?
+3. Need (Value / Soul Check): What deep value is hungry?

-• Internal Check: What longing is underneath this heat?
+• Soul Check: What longing is underneath this heat?
 Connection?
 Safety?

 • The Speak: “I have a longing for connection and acknowledgment.”

-4. Request (The Action): What shift do you want to introduce to the field?
-This request is your Conscious Fold—the moment you stop repeating the script and crease the field with a new possibility.
+4. Request (The Action): What shift do you want to introduce in the relationship?
+This request is your Conscious Fold—the moment you stop repeating the script and introduce a new possibility into the web between you.

 • The Speak: “Would you be willing to pause for two minutes and sit with me?”

-The Dragon’s Distinction: Most people use NVC as a way to manipulate others into meeting their needs.
+The Dragon’s Distinction: NVC can be used as a script to steer others into compliance.
 The Dragon uses it to reveal the self.

 Even if the answer to the Request is “No,” the act of speaking coherently is healing for the speaker.
-Being aligned is feeling that you are whole.
+Alignment is the felt sense of wholeness.

 Example: The Coherent Pivot